Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > A hierarchical group is a cluster of nodes that are related to each other by [parent-child relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary).

-Each node in a hierarchical group must have a [hierarchical class](#hierarchical-class-glossary) that represents that hierarchical group.
+Each node in a hierarchical group must have the [hierarchical class](#hierarchical-class-glossary) that represents that hierarchical group.

 An example of one such hierarchical group is shown in Figure 1 above.